Lab Members

 Sophia Arruda (former URA): University of Connecticut

-Ashley Lombardi (former URA): RA, University of Connecticut
+Ashley Lombardi (former URA): SLP Program, University of Connecticut

 Triana Feliconio (former URA, 2020 LAB Lab Digest Editor): SLP, New York Medical College